-- (b) superimposed inflation (any residual claim inflation arising for reasons other than wage and/or price inflation). - 10.2.2 Legislative and/or regulatory requirements may prescribe whether Claim Payments are to be discounted.
-The Member must consider the purpose of the valuation and document whether the future Claim Payments are to be discounted.
-Discount rates used must be based on the redemption yields of a Replicating Portfolio as at the valuation date, where reasonably practicable. - 10.2.3 If the projected payment profile of the future Claim Payments cannot be replicated (for example, for Classes of Business with extended run-off periods), then discount rates consistent with the intention of clause 10.2.2 must be used, subject to any legislative and/or regulatory requirements.
+- 10.2.1.
+The Member must allow for any future escalation of Claim Payments (often called "claim inflation").
+Whether the allowance is explicit or implicit will depend on the valuation methods being used.
+The escalation assumptions must consider: - (a) wage and/or price inflation; and - (b) superimposed inflation (any residual claim inflation arising for reasons other than wage and/or price inflation). - 10.2.2.
+Legislative and/or regulatory requirements may prescribe whether Claim Payments are to be discounted.
+The Member must consider the purpose of the valuation and record whether the future Claim Payments are to be discounted.
+Discount rates used must be based on the redemption yields of a Replicating Portfolio as at the valuation date, where reasonably practicable. - 10.2.3.
+If the projected payment profile of the future Claim Payments cannot be replicated (for example, for Classes of Business with extended run off periods), then discount rates consistent with the intention of clause 10.2.2 must be used, subject to any legislative and/or regulatory requirements.

-10.3 Claim Payment assumptions
+10.3.
+Claim Payment assumptions

-- 10.3.1 The Member must consider and document whether analysis of historical development of Claim Payments is before or after allowance for Non-Reinsurance Recoveries and/or Reinsurance Recoveries. - 10.3.2 In the projection of the future Claim Payments to be made after the valuation date, the Member must consider: - (a) the items listed in clause 9.1.3: - (b) the Claim Payment experience of the Entity (if available); and - (c) how these relate to the assumptions about the future that are being made.
+- 10.3.1.
+The Member must consider and disclose whether analysis of historical development of Claim Payments is before or after allowance for Non-Reinsurance Recoveries and/or Reinsurance Recoveries. - 10.3.2.
+In the projection of the future Claim Payments to be made after the valuation date, the Member must consider: - (a) the items listed in clause 9.1.3;

+- (b) the Claim Payment experience of the Entity (if available); and - (c) how these relate to the assumptions about the future that are being made.

-10.4 Indirect Expense assumptions
+10.4.
+Indirect Expense assumptions

-- 10.4.1 Accounting, legislative and/or regulatory requirements prescribe whether an allowance needs to be made for Indirect Expenses.
-In that light, the Member must consider the terms of reference and the purpose of the valuation and document whether to make an allowance for relevant Indirect Expenses. - 10.4.2 For the OCL, the relevant Indirect Expenses include future ongoing claim management and administration expenses for all incurred claims (including both reported and IBNR claims). - 10.4.3 For the FCL, the relevant Indirect Expenses include: - (a) policy management and administration expenses to allow for the cost of managing unexpired policies for which the Entity is on risk; and - (b) claims management and administration expenses for claims establishment and run-off.
+- 10.4.1.
+Accounting, legislative and/or regulatory requirements prescribe whether an allowance needs to be made for Indirect Expenses.
+In that light, the Member must consider the terms of reference and the purpose of the valuation and disclose whether to make an allowance for relevant Indirect Expenses. - 10.4.2.
+For the OCL, the relevant Indirect Expenses include future ongoing claim management and administration expenses for all incurred claims. - 10.4.3.
+For the PL, the relevant Indirect Expenses include: - (a) policy management and administration expenses to allow for the cost of managing unexpired policies for which the Entity is on risk; and - (b) claims management and administration expenses for claims establishment and run off.